PHIL 206: Modern Philosophy

 PURPOSE OF THE COURSE: The purpose of the course is to introduce the student to the Western philosophical heritage from the Copernican Revolution through the Enlightenment.
 Special focus will be given both to philosophy's contribution to the development of the Western cultural heritage and the way that heritage is reflected in philosophical literature.

 COURSE REQUIREMENTS AND GRADING: Students are expected to attend class and do the assigned readings before each class session.
+Excessive unexcused absence (more than three classes) may result in being dropped from the course.
 The course grade will be based on two exams during the course and a comprehensive final.
 The final will constitute 40% of the course grade, the other two exams 20% each.
 The remaining 20% will be based on class participation.

 Grades are assigned as follows.